 This has also meant better tools for content discovery within social networks.
 Twitter has always been about public content and hashtags.
 Recent new features go even further in this direction, making it easier to keep up with trending topics and breaking news.

 Similarly, Facebook has been making an ongoing effort to improve content discovery on it platform as well.
-For example, they introduced trending content, and new tools for video in particular.
+They introduced trending content, and new tools for video in particular.
 Facebook also recently launched enhanced search functionalities, positioning it more directly in competition with YouTube and Google.
 The results?
 Video now extends your organic reach more than any other content type on Facebook.

 Social Signals in Search